tundeloper/BlOT-ASSESSMENT/README.md

 # 📊 Finance Digest – Maon Technology Ltd Assessment

-A responsive finance news digest web application built using **Next.js** and **Tailwind CSS**, created as part of the Senior Frontend Engineer assessment for Maon Technology Ltd.
+A responsive BlOT-ASSESSMENT NEWS web application built using **Next.js** and **Tailwind CSS**, created as part of the Senior Frontend Engineer assessment for Maon Technology Ltd.

 ---